 Primitive skills course (2 DAYS)

-Primitive skills are necessary for any bushcrafters tool kit and often the most challenging to master.
-We hike into an isolated desert oasis rich in natural resources and focus on crafting tools such as stone knives, containers, cordage, friction fire kits and more...
+This course focuses on crafting primitive survival tools from what nature offers us instead of using man made gear.
+We hike into an isolated desert oasis rich in natural resources and make stone knives, containers, cordage, friction fire kits and more...
 We spend a night under the stars of California learning ancient bushcraft skills in the same environment where the Cahuilla and Cupeno Indians once thrived.
 No previous outdoor experience required however it is recommended to do the wilderness survival course prior, families with kids welcome!
 Camping gear and food are allowed on this course

 Not sure what to expect on this course?
 View a short video of us in the field!